Longueur d'ondes

-Longueur d'ondes (Wavelength) is the fifth studio album recorded by the Canadian singer Natasha St-Pier, and was released on January 16, 2006.
-It achieved a great success in France, topping the albums and digital charts, and also in Belgium and Switzerland.
+Longueur d'ondes (Wavelength) is the fifth studio album recorded by the Canadian singer Natasha St-Pier, and was released on 13 January 2006.
+It achieved a great success in France, topping the albums and digital charts: It was also successful in Belgium, Canada, Poland and Switzerland.
 The album's lead single, "Un ange frappe à ma porte", was the most-played French single across the world during 2006.